dcdpr/did-btcr2/chapters/CRUD-Operations.md

 ### Create

 Creating a **did:btc1** identifier is entirely offline, requiring no innate network interactions to generate a new identifier.
-Each creation starts either with a public key or a ::genesis document::.
-Both creation algorithms first create the ::genesis bytes:: that commit to an ::initial DID document::.
+Each creation starts either with a public key or a ::Genesis Document::.
+Both creation algorithms first create the ::Genesis Bytes:: that commit to an ::Initial DID Document::.

-To create a **did:btc1** identifier from a public key without an initial DID document, use [Algo 1: Create Genesis Bytes from Public Key], then encode those bytes as in [Algo 3: Encode Identifier].
+To create a **did:btc1** identifier from a public key without an Initial DID Document, use [Algo 1: Create Genesis Bytes from Public Key], then encode those bytes as in [Algo 3: Encode Identifier].

-To create a **did:btc1** identifier from an initial DID document, use [Algo 2: Create Genesis Bytes from Initial DID Document], then encode those bytes along with a version, network for the identifier and an identifier type of “external” using [Algo 3: Encode Identifier].
+To create a **did:btc1** identifier from an Initial DID Document, use [Algo 2: Create Genesis Bytes from Initial DID Document], then encode those bytes along with a version, network for the identifier and an identifier type of “external” using [Algo 3: Encode Identifier].

 The output of encoding the identifier is the newly created DID.

-Note: When creating from a ::genesis document::, it is likely that creators will want to include information, such as **::Beacons::** and other service endpoints, which requires online interactions, e.g., to establish a unique ::Beacon address:: for updates.
+Note: When creating from a ::Genesis Document::, it is likely that creators will want to include information, such as ::Beacons:: and other service endpoints, which requires online interactions, e.g., to establish a unique ::Beacon Address:: for updates.

 #### Algo 1: Create Genesis Bytes from Public Key {.tabbed}

 ##### Requirements {.unnumbered .unlisted}

-The ::genesis bytes:: is a 33-byte compressed representation of a [secp256k1 public key](https://www.secg.org/sec2-v2.pdf) following the encoding defined in the [Standards for Efficient Cryptography](https://www.secg.org/sec1-v2.pdf) (SEC encoding).
+The ::Genesis Bytes:: is a 33-byte compressed representation of a [secp256k1 public key](https://www.secg.org/sec2-v2.pdf) following the encoding defined in the [Standards for Efficient Cryptography](https://www.secg.org/sec1-v2.pdf) (SEC encoding).

 ##### Examples {.unnumbered .unlisted}